| |

 The standard silver series was devised as a means of redeeming fractional currency notes using pieces of reduced weight.
 In effect, these were token coinage as they were worth less than their face value.

-The Mint produced the same 3 designs for the dime, quarter and half dollar as the previous year and 2 reverse designs, one the same as last year, the other with a cotton wreath.
+The Mint produced the same 3 designs for the dime, quarter and half dollar with a new cotton and corn wreath.
 These pieces were struck in silver, copper and aluminum with either plain or reeded edges and were sold to collectors for $15 per set.

 Dimes